 13. Check out Puerto Vallarta Botanical Gardens

-Puerto Vallarta botanical garden is one of the most beautiful in Mexico.
+Puerto Vallarta Botanical Gardens is one of the most beautiful in Mexico.
 Located at only 30 minutes local bus ride from Puerto Vallarta, it makes a great day trip from the city.

 The extensive park contains many flower species and plants.